Jake Virtanen: International play

-Personal
+Personal life

-Sexual assault allegation
+Sexual assault allegations and acquittal

 On May 1, 2021, Virtanen was placed on leave by the Canucks following a sexual assault allegation made by a woman identified in court documents as "M.S.".
 Virtanen and M.S. met at the 2017 Calgary Stampede and stayed in touch via text messages throughout the summer of 2017.
 She claimed that on September 26, 2017, she came to Vancouver for a photoshoot and to visit friends.
 She agreed to get together with Virtanen while in Vancouver, and he subsequently picked her up from a friend's house in North Vancouver and drove her to a Vancouver hotel.
 The woman claimed Virtanen then "used his body weight and superior strength" to render her powerless.
 "Virtanen proceeded to push open the plaintiff's legs and to have sexual intercourse with the plaintiff without the plaintiff's consent," her lawsuit reads.
 The Canucks later released a statement remarking that "their organization does not accept sexual misconduct of any kind, and that the claims as reported were being treated very seriously."

 The alleged victim claims she finally decided to come forward after seeing others do so on Twitter.
 In a response filed by Virtanen in a British Columbia court, he acknowledged having sex with the woman, but claimed he had not forced himself on her and that she consented "through her words and conduct".
 Virtanen claimed M.S. gave him no verbal or physical indication that she did not want to engage in sexual activity.
 M.S. testified in court that she said "no" and physically pushed Virtanen off her.

 After the Vancouver Police Department launched an investigation in May 2021, Virtanen was charged with one count of sexual assault by the British Columbia Prosecution Service in January 2022.
-The trial began on July 18, 2022 at the BC Supreme Court in Vancouver.
-On July 26, 2022, Virtanen was found not guilty by a jury.
+The trial began on July 18, 2022, at the BC Supreme Court in Vancouver.
+On July 26, 2022, a 12-person jury found Virtanen not guilty of the charge.
+Virtanen expressed relief at the verdict, stating "I am glad the truth has come to light", while adding that he was eager to resume his NHL career.

+Engagement

+In February 2024, he reported via his Instagram account an engagement to his partner, Emily.